About Honors Program

 All 740 students accepted into the Honors Program receive the $4,000 annual scholarship for four years (8 semesters).
 In addition, National Merit Finalists receive full tuition as well as room and board.
 Semifinalists and Commended students receive full tuition.
 A certificate from the National Merit Scholarship Corporation is required.
 The National Merit scholarships are much more competitive than the Honors scholarships.
 For more information on National Merit scholarships, please visit our FAQs page.

 Honors Program students have the opportunity to live in Honors housing.
-The second floor of Commons 2 has been designated as an Honors floor with approximately 74 female and 54 male beds.
-Living on the Honors floor is optional and space is limited.
+The eighth floor of Commons One has been designated as an Honors floor with approximately 84 female and 70 male beds for a total of 154 beds.
+Living on the Honors floor is optional, and space is limited.

 - Honors Program offices are nearby, housed on the third floor of Jerry Falwell Library, in the Scholars Commons area.